The Square (2017 film): Plot

 Later, the boy visits Christian's home and confronts him, along with his two young daughters, on the staircase.
 Christian tries to send him away but the boy begins to knock on doors and screaming for help.
 In a fit of frustration, Christian pushes the boy down the stairs, though no one comes to his aid.
 Disturbed, Christian desperately searches the trash outside the house for a note which contains the boy's phone number.
 After finding it and unsuccessfully trying to call him, Christian records an apologetic video message.

 In the midst of these troubles, Christian has to manage the promotion of a new exhibition centered on an art piece called The Square by Lola Arias, which is described in the artist's statement: "The Square is a sanctuary of trust and caring.
 Within it we all share equal rights and obligations."

 The advertising agency commissioned by the museum to promote The Square states that they need to harness social media attention with something other than the uncontroversial and bland artist's statement.
-Advertising agency representatives consider a depiction of violence contradicting The Square's message, developing a promotional clip showing an impoverished white blond girl entering The Square and being killed in an explosion.
+Advertising agency representatives consider a depiction of violence contradicting The Square's message, developing a promotional clip showing an impoverished girl entering The Square and being killed in an explosion.
 The video is published on the museum's website and YouTube channel after a distracted Christian gives his approval without viewing it.

 The clip goes viral, quickly reaching 300,000 YouTube views, but receives an extremely hostile response from the media, religious leaders and the general public.
 The museum arranges a press conference, where Christian states he violated protocol and is stepping down as curator in mutual agreement with the board.
 Several journalists then attack him for stirring up cheap controversy with a tasteless clip, while others attack him for self-censorship because of his resignation.

 Feeling guilty about wronging the boy, Christian drives to the apartment block several days later and tries to find him and his family.
 Christian talks to a neighbour who states that he knew the boy but that his family has moved away.